A Very Private War

 A Very Private War is a 1980 novel by Australian writer Jon Cleary about coastwatchers during World War II.

 Plot

 Mullane, an American coast watcher in New Britain, goes on a mission to uncover the camouflage of the airstrip of a Japanese base.
 He is accompanied by an Australian officer and captured Japanese officer.
 Mullane gets the chance to avenge the death of his Japanese wife, killed prior to the war.

 Reception

 The Sydney Morning Herald wrote "Cleary is neither a stylist nor a profound writer.
 He is essentially a storyteller, and very good one, most at home in the fields of action and adventure, as A Very Private War demonstrates", calling it "a straightforward, uncomplicated tale of wartime derring-do."

+Proposed Film

+In 1981 there were reports a film version was in development with the Queensland Film Corporation but no movie resulted.